Omen IV: The Awakening: Filming

 Omen IV: The Awakening was filmed on location in Vancouver, British Columbia.
 Production was delayed when three of worst blizzards in history hit the city in rapid succession.
 As with other films in the series, the shoot was plagued by accidents and mishaps such as a stuntman crushing his knee against the dumpster’s rim missing his mark during a 15 foot fall and climactic Psychic Fair fire effect went wrong that caused the entire set to be engulfed in flames causing a sizable mushroom cloud which towered over Vancouver.

 According to Harvey Bernhard the snake pit sequence frightened the entire crew: "We used 24 venomous rattlesnakes—not defanged—and two absolutely mad snake wranglers who told me they'd agreed to be bitten for $5,000 a hit.
 They weren't kidding!
 They had the antidote nearby."
 Bernhard said that the biting scenes in the film were real; "one of the snakes is actually biting one of the wranglers' arms."

 Music

-The score was composed by Jonathan Sheffer, who wrote original music and referenced themes written by Jerry Goldsmith for the previous films.
+The score was mostly composed by Jonathan Sheffer, while passages from Jerry Goldsmith's original score recordings from The Omen and The Final Conflict were also sampled and used in climactic moments.